WWWalker's Terms and Conditions

 - There are no refunds.

-- Customer must pay for hosting and domain directly with third-party supplier with a valid credit card before Web development commences.
+- Customer must pay for hosting and domain directly with third-party supplier with a valid credit card or debit card before Web development commences.
 WWWalker Web Development Pty Ltd will advise customer on which hosting and domain company to use.
 If hosting and domain is not setup by the customer to the satisfaction of WWWalker Web Development Pty Ltd within 30 days from initial site visit, the job ends.

-- We do not launder money.
+- We do not launder money

 - A final sign-off will be made when the job is finished to both parties' satisfaction which will give us legal rights to payment and the cessation of development, troubleshooting or support and no avenue for the customer to pressure us for changes thought of or fixing of bugs found after this time.
 This all comes under maintenance at an hourly rate.